 From cleats for the soccer field or gridiron to court shoes for basketball to ballet slippers for dancing, each activity requires its own set of specialized gear.
 Wearing the wrong shoes for your activity, even if they fit your feet, can be counterproductive—and wearing shoes that don’t fit at all can be a disaster.

 Shopping and Sizing Tips

 Always get your feet measured and sized correctly before you go shoe shopping, even if you think you know your size—feet continue to change shape throughout a lifetime.
-It’s also a good idea to visit later in the day, when feet are a little swollen, and to wear the same type of athletic socks you’ll be using when you play.
+It’s also a good idea to visit later in the day, when feet are a little swollen.
+Your fit with shoes and socks is also different, so be sure to wear the same type of athletic socks you’ll be using when you play.
 That way, you can find a good fit under normal conditions.

 Toes should be able to wiggle and lay flat in the toe box without restriction, with about half an inch of room from the front of the shoe.
 Heels should fit firmly enough not to slip, but not so tight that it pinches.
 Good arch support is another non-negotiable.

 A specialty running or sports shoe store will often be able to help you pick the right style for your activity and foot shape.
 The team at Absolute Foot Care Specialists can also perform an evaluation and gait analysis to help you find the perfect pair.

 Feet come in all sizes and shapes, and unfortunately that means they aren’t all equally good at distributing weight or cushioning impact forces.
 Athletes are no exception to this variation, which is why many can benefit from using custom orthotics.